A Brief History

 Not surprisingly, the British authorities were somewhat unhappy with mutiny and conducted an investigation into the sad events, finding the recruiting and manning of the Froberg Regiment to be fundamentally flawed and fraudulent.
 The Board of Inquiry ordered the remaining members of the Froberg Regiment be allowed to choose between being returned to their homelands or service in the British Army in other units.
 The fake “Count Froberg” was in Constantinople during the board of inquiry and knew he was in dire danger of being held responsible for his fake credentials and fraudulent recruiting tactics.
 Although he attempted to hide from authorities, he was captured by Russian Cossacks and “literally cut to pieces.”

-Questions for Students (and others): Referred to as “The most serious mutiny of the Napoleonic Wars” by Wikipedia, we ask our historically astute readers if they agree with that assessment.
+Question for students (and subscribers): Referred to as “The most serious mutiny of the Napoleonic Wars” by Wikipedia, we ask our historically astute readers if they agree with that assessment.
 If not, what other mutiny during the Napoleonic Wars would exceed the events on Malta in April of 1807?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!